Pemberton Place

 Pemberton Place, located in downtown Atlanta, Georgia, just north of Centennial Olympic Park in the Luckie Marietta district, is a complex that is home to the Georgia Aquarium, the World of Coca-Cola, and the Center for Civil and Human Rights.
 It is named after John Pemberton, the inventor of Coca-Cola.

 History

 The area was originally ten city blocks of businesses, residences, etc.; it started to decline in the mid-20th century and by the early 1990s was considered a "long forgotten district of downtown".
 The Coca-Cola Company acquired property in the area and built Coca-Cola Olympic City there, for the 1996 Olympics.
 The company then donated the land in 2002, to provide a home for visitor attractions.

 Georgia Aquarium

 The world's third largest aquarium with more than 8.1 million US gallons (31,000 m^{3}) of marine and fresh water, housing more than 100,000 animals of 500 different species.
-The aquarium's notable specimens include two (formerly four, following females Alice and Trixie’s passings in 2021 and 2020 respectively) whale sharks, including Yushan and Taroko, five beluga whales named Qinu, Whisper, Maple, Nunavik, and Shila (born on-site in 2020) and three manta rays, Nandi, Tallulah, and Blue.
+The aquarium's notable specimens include one whale shark, four beluga whales and three manta rays.